Sailor Mars: Special powers and items

 Rei is one of few Sailor Moon characters who is able to use special powers in her civilian form.
 These are mainly the result of her role as a shrine maiden, which gives her heightened spirituality as well as certain resources.
 In addition to some psychic talent, including occasional unprompted premonitions, Rei is able to do fire readings and to dispel evil spirits.
-She does the latter by performing Kuji-Goshin-Ho, a ritual which consists of chanting nine words of power (Rin, Pyou, Tou, Sha, Kai, Jin, Retsu, Zai, Zen!) while making relevant hand signs.
+She does the latter by performing Kuji-Goshin-Ho, a ritual which consists of chanting nine words of power (Rin, Pyō, Tō, Sha, Kai, Jin, Retsu, Zai, Zen!) while making relevant hand signs.
 She then shouts "Evil spirit, be exorcised!" (悪霊退散, Akuryō Taisan!), and throws one or multiple ofuda scrolls.
 She commonly uses this attack while in her Sailor Mars form as well as when she is in her civilian form.

-Rei must transform into a Sailor Soldier, however, before she can access her celestial powers.
+Rei must transform into a Sailor Guardian, however, before she can access her celestial powers.
 She makes this change by raising a special device (pen, bracelet, wand, or crystal) into the air and shouting a special phrase, originally "Mars Power, Make-up!"
 As she becomes more powerful and obtains new transformation devices, this phrase changes to evoke Mars Star, Planet, or Crystal Power.
 In both anime, Sailor Mars' transformation sequence evolves slightly over time, whether to update the background images or to accommodate changes to her uniform or new transformation items, but they all involve rings of fire that circle her body as she spins, forming her outfit in a flash of light.